pantheon-systems/documentation/source/content/guides/solr-drupal/02-solr-drupal.md

 ### Post the Schema

 Click on the server’s name to view the server.
 The **View** tab displays server connection information, schema version, and indices.
-To save and post the schema information, select the **Pantheon Search Admin** tab, and click **Post Solr Schema** to send your custom schema to the Solr 8 server.

-To access the **Pantheon Search Admin** tab, you must be logged in as a SuperAdmin or in the (user/1) account.
+To save and post the schema information, select the **Pantheon Search Admin** tab.
+To access the **Pantheon Search Admin** tab, the **Execute Pantheon Search admin task** permission must be enabled for the user.

-The server should respond with a `200 - OK` status for each schema file posted.
+Click **Post Solr Schema** to send your custom schema to the Solr 8 server.
+The server responds with a `200 - OK` status for each schema file posted.

 ## Uninstall Core Search